prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

   FDL
     **Before EBICS 3.0, France**.
 File Download.
 Mainly used by France-style EBICS.

+  HAA
+   Type: Download, Optional

+   Download order types for which there is new data available.

+  HTD
+   Type: Download, Optional

+   Download information about a subscriber.
+From German "Teilnehmerdaten".

+  HKD
+   Type: Download, Optional

+   Download information about a customer (=partner).
+From German "Kundendaten".

   HIA
     Transmission of the subscriber keys for (1) identification and authentication and (2) encryption within the framework of subscriber initialisation.